LAB Members

 Associate Director - Center for Environmental Stable Isotope Analysis

-My research interests encompass organic matter biogeochemistry and how it pertains to carbon cycling in the modern Earth System and the effects of wildfire and other disturbance events on aquatic environments.
+My research interests encompass organic matter and black carbon biogeochemistry and how it pertains to carbon cycling in the Earth System with a focus on effects of wildfire and other disturbance events.

 • PhD Environmental Chemistry - Florida International University